hackclub/hackclub/workshops/thugify/README.md

 ### Creating a Variable and Assigning a Value

-Every line that we want to execute needs to be inside the curly brackets ( { } ) of `function()`
+Every line that we want to execute **needs** to be inside the curly brackets **( { } )** of `function()`

 Don't forget to indent it either!
 Remember, it'll make it easier to read.

 So let's start with first finding what we need to thugify.

-Reminder from Slidedeck: When creating variables (var), whatever is one the right side, is always being assigned to the left side.
-- I.e., The content on the right is going to be assigned to the variable `div` on the left

-The id "text-input" is from the input box!

-We'll be grabbing the value from the input box, since the id "text-input" is assigned to the box
+We'll be grabbing the value from the input box, and since the id "text-input" is assigned to the box...

-- Whatever someone types into the input box will be retrieved with this line of JavaScript.
+That means, whenever someone types into the input box, it will be retrieved with this line of JavaScript!

 To do that we need to use:
 ```